famura/SimuRLacra/README.md

 ## Installation

+It is recommended to install SimuRLacra in a separate virtual environment such as anaconda.
 Follow the instructions on the [anaconda homepage](https://www.anaconda.com/download/#download) to download the anaconda (or miniconda) version for your machine (andaconda 3 is recommended).

-Clone the repository and go to the project's directory (defaults to SimuRLacra)
+Clone the repository and go to the project's directory
 ```
 git clone https://github.com/famura/SimuRLacra.git
 # or via ssh